madroxdupe42/peacefulscience.org/content/articles/survey-adam-eve-catholic.md

 In a second iteration, Adam symbolizes the first community of, say, several thousand human beings who were the first humans endowed with rational freedom.
 That first community corporately turned away from God, such that the Fall was a real historical event implicating all of them.
 After the Fall, original sin was passed on through natural generation.

-Both iterations are clearly not within the bounds of Catholic teaching. first view fails to acknowledge the Fall as a real, historical event, and thus fails to include that a sin is “actually committed by an individual Adam.”
+Both iterations are clearly not within the bounds of Catholic teaching.
+The first view fails to acknowledge the Fall as a real, historical event, and thus fails to include that a sin is “actually committed by an individual Adam.”

 The first view is compatible with (F1), (F3), and (F6), but it is incompatible with (F4).
 It could be made compatible with (F2) and (F5) if the symbolic reading of “Adam” is permitted there.
 However, it clearly conflicts with (F4), which says: There was “a sin actually committed by an individual Adam and which, through generation, is passed on to all.”
 It is implausible to read this statement as anything other than an individual person, Adam, who committed the sin.